 Most girls have been through the frustrating process of trying to figure out how to make your hair grow faster at some point or another.
 There's nothing worse than counting down the days to longer locks, only to find that your hair has grown a measly inch.
 You can load up on hair-strengthening shampoos and magic serums, but it turns out nothing works quite as well as making your hair grow faster... from the inside.
 Just like with your skin, your hair is affected by your diet and the nutrients you consume.

 "Vitamins and nutrients, like biotin, B vitamins, iron and zinc, promote healthy hair follicles and healthy hair growth," says Dr. John Diaz, MD over email.

-Nuts such as almonds, walnuts, and pecans are a great source of biotin, a vitamin known to help promote hair growth.
+Nuts such as almonds, walnuts, and pecans are a great source of biotin, which is believed to promote hair growth.

 "Biotin or Vitamin B7 is a coenzyme that provides energy to the body," says Certified Nutritional Consultant Lori Kenyon Farley in an email.
 "In particular, it helps create healthy hair cells, leading to thicker, healthier hair."

 A 2015 study found that women with thinning hair experienced hair growth after taking a protein supplement with biotin for 90 days, so the science backs this up to some degree.